AMITRIPTYLINE

 FAQs

-AMITRIPTYLINE works by affecting certain chemical messengers (serotonin and/or norepinephrine) in the brain which communicate between brain cells, thereby helps in regulating mood and treats depression.
+AMITRIPTYLINE works by affecting certain chemical messengers (serotonin and/or norepinephrine) in the brain, which communicate between brain cells, thereby helping regulate mood and treating depression.

 AMITRIPTYLINE prevents the transmission of pain signals, thereby provides relief from neuropathic pain.